The Halloween Tree: Background

 The novel originated in 1967 as the screenplay for an unproduced collaboration with animator Chuck Jones.
 Bradbury later wrote and narrated Hanna-Barbera's 1993 feature-length animated version of the novel for television, for which he won an Emmy Award.
 A longer 2005 limited-edition "author's preferred text" of the novel was compiled and edited by Donn Albright.
 This edition also included both the 1967 and 1992 screenplays.

 Bradbury dedicated The Halloween Tree to Man'ha Garreau-Dombasle (1898–1999), a French writer and translator who was the maternal grandmother of the actress and singer Arielle Dombasle and the wife of Maurice Garreau-Dombasle, a French ambassador to Mexico.

 Illustrations

 The Halloween Tree is illustrated by Joe Mugnaini, one of Bradbury's many collaborators over the years.
 Mugnaini illustrated many novels with Bradbury, and Bradbury owned many examples of Mugnaini's artwork.

+In 2015, an alternative edition featuring the illustrations of Gris Grimly was produced.